-Pottery has been one of our favourite activities this past year.
+We love doing pottery!
+There's something really calming about working with clay, especially when you get to make something beautiful (or imperfectly perfect 😉) at the end of it.
 We love it so much we have done it for birthdays, hen parties and dates!
-Here are a couple of the most unique ones we think you should try.
+Here are three of the most unique ones we think you should try!

 Learn to Make Fine Ceramics Used by Shangri La